franic220/plutus-engine/README.md

 # **File Structure**:
 **mapper.rs**
-> This file contains all of the relevant enums and structs.
+> Contains all of the relevant enums and structs.
 The enums are used to define custom error types (`ReaderError`) and transactions types (`TransactionType`).
+The structs are used for defining the structure of the account data.
 ---
 **reader.rs**
-> This file contains all of the logic for reading and writing to files.
+> Contains all of the logic for reading and writing to files.
 The types defined in `mapper.rs` are utilized in this file to process transactions.
 Any tests associated with processing transaction data, are contained within this file.
+---
+**test-helpers.rs**
+> Defines several reusable helper functions, for improving the readability of various test functions.